codenvy/docs/src/main/_docs/admin-guide/admin-runbook.md

 - Check if swap activated: `# free`
 - Check if all volumes mounted and have correct sizes: `# df -h`

-### Machine Nodes: Disk Setup
+### Machine Nodes

-After starting the instance inside the second subnet we need to attach the Docker and logs (initial size is about 300 GB).
+After starting the instance inside the second subnet we need to attach Docker and logs (initial size is about 300 GB).

 1. Unmount used ephemeral disk: `# umount /dev/sdb1`
 2. Zeroing beginning of ephemeral disk: `# dd if=/dev/zero of=/dev/sdb`